Good Hope FM

-Good Hope FM is Cape Town's leading music focused interactive lifestyle radio station, whose Contemporary Hit Radio format provides a music mix of R&B, Pop, Hip Hop and Dance.
-Good Hope FM targets young, global, routed and now generation listeners.
-The Good Hope FM footprint covers the Cape including the city, surrounding towns and villages the Overberg and Plettenberg Bay, targeting young, global, routed and now generation listeners.
+Good Hope FM is an SABC regional radio station for Cape Town, which was launched in 1965.
+It broadcasts in the contemporary hit radio format containing news, current affairs, traffic and sport information, features, and a music mix of R&B, pop, hip hop and dance.
+It targets young, global, routed and "now generation" listeners.
+Its footprint covers the Cape including the city, surrounding towns and villages the Overberg and Plettenberg Bay.
 The station has a target audience of LSM 6-9, 22-32 year olds.